Registration for this program is closed as it has reached capacity.

-- All participants must be fully vaccinated and document their Covid vaccination status via CrowdPass within 24 hours of registration.
+- All participants must be fully vaccinated and document their Covid vaccination status via CrowdPass prior to arrival.
 You will be invited to do so upon registration for the program.

 - Masks must be worn while inside the meditation center, except during lunch.
 (A vegetarian meal will be provided—see our additional information tab.)

-This program is appropriate for both new and experienced meditators.
-Our time together will include sitting meditation with instructions, walking meditation, talks and time for discussion and questions.
-Everyone is welcome.
+This program is appropriate for beginners as well as experienced meditators.
+Our time together will include guided mediation periods, talks and time for discussion and questions.